 The extension to the presbytery axis is Neo-Classical from 1840.
 The main space is vaulted by a cupola with a lantern, and the presbytery, sacristy, oratory and organ loft by cap vaults with stucco frames.

 The ceiling paintings with scenes from the Bible are originally Baroque, even though overpainted.
 The church gained valuable furnishings in around 1730.
 The Holy Trinity column of 1727–30, with rich figurative decoration, stands in front of the church, and is encircled by a balustrade with orbs and statues of Czech patron saints from the workshop of Matthias Bernhard Braun.

 From 2009–11 the church and column went through an elaborate heritage-restoration.
 Free-flow tours of the house began in 2013.

-In care of the National Heritage Institute
+Administered by the National Heritage Institute

 1980 – Restoring hertones from theatron

 2007 – Restoration of paintings in the summerhouse Solitude

 2009–2010 – Rescue of vegetation in Valec Castle Park